survivejs/react-book/manuscript/12_authoring_libraries.md

   /* Package peer dependencies.
-The consumer will fix exact versions. */ /* In npm3 these won't get installed automatically and it's up to the */ /* user to define which versions to use. */ "peerDependencies": {
+The consumer will fix exact versions. */ /* In npm3 these won't get installed automatically and it's up to the */ /* user to define which versions to use. */
+  /* If you want to include RC versions to the range, consider using */ /* a pattern such as ^4.0.0-0 */
+  "peerDependencies": {
     "lodash": ">= 3.5.0 < 4.0.0"
   }